-During the year ended 31 December 2015, the Remuneration Committee held a meeting to review the salary structure of the employees of the Company and the level of salary increment for 2016 as well as the remuneration of senior management staff and the Directors with reference to the remuneration level of directors of comparable listed companies.
+During the year ended 31 December 2016, the Remuneration Committee held a meeting to review the salary structure of the employees of the Company and the level of salary increment for 2017 as well as the remuneration of senior management staff and the Directors with reference to the remuneration level of directors of comparable listed companies.

-Particulars of the Directors' remuneration disclosed pursuant to the Companies Ordinance and Appendix 16 of the Listing Rules are set out in note 10 to the financial statements on pages 96 to 98 while the analysis of the senior management's remuneration by band is set out on page 98.
+Particulars of the Directors' emoluments disclosed pursuant to the Companies Ordinance (Cap.
+622) and Appendix 16 of the Listing Rules are set out in note 9 to the financial statements on pages 90 and 92 while the analysis of the senior management's emoluments by band is set out in note 10 to the financial statements on page 92.
 The Director's fees are fixed at the rate of HK\$20,000 per annum for each Director and in case of each member of the Audit Committee an additional remuneration at the rate of HK\$180,000 per annum until the Company in general meetings otherwise determines.
 Other emoluments shall from time to time be determined by the Board with reference to the Directors' duties and responsibilities and subject to a review by the Remuneration Committee.